-Some cases of divergence insufficiency may be seen in association with an age-related degeneration of the lateral rectus-superior rectus (SR-LR) connective tissue band known as sagging eye syndrome.
-81 This band typically maintains a fixed distance between the lateral rectus and the superior rectus as they course posteriorly, but age or other degeneration can result in a medial shift of the superior rectus and an inferior shift of the lateral rectus due to failure of this connective tissue band.
+Some cases of divergence insufficiency are seen in association with an age-related degeneration of the superior rectus-lateral rectus (SR-LR) connective tissue band and are considered to be sagging eye syndrome.90 This band typically maintains a fixed distance between the superior rectus and the lateral rectus as they course posteriorly, but age or other degeneration can result in a medial shift of the superior rectus and an inferior shift of the lateral rectus due to failure of this connective tissue band.
 As the lateral rectus sags downward, abduction becomes impaired and esotropia results.
 The esotropia is often greater at distance than at near.
-This downward shift of the lateral rectus muscle may be responsible for an often-associated small-angle hyopotropia, although other extraocular muscle and pulley abnormalities have been reported in addition to the inferior sagging of the lateral rectus and the disruption of the SR-LR band. ^{81,82}
+This downward shift of the lateral rectus muscle may be responsible for an often associated small-angle hypotropia, although other extraocular muscle and pulley abnormalities have been reported in addition to the inferior sagging of the lateral rectus and the disruption of the SR-LR band.^{90, 102} development of a staphyloma or a staphylomatous-like change in globe dimensions that results in rupture of the SR-LR band.
+An inferior shift of the lateral rectus muscle91 and a nasal shift of the superior rectus muscle ensues.^{92, 93} ^{94, 95} Globe dislocation (prolapse) into the superotemporal orbit and outside the confines defined by the lateral rectus and superior rectus occurs.
+Ocular rotations in myopic strabismus fixus are much more severely altered than in sagging eye syndrome; there is a component of mechanical restriction not seen in sagging eye syndrome, likely due to secondary medial rectus contracture as well as globe prolapse into the superotemporal orbit.
+Not all cases of axial high axial myopia result in strabismus fixus.
+In some cases, the globe elongation is axial only, superotemporal globe dislocation does not occur, and the patient may be treated as if he or she has classic divergence insufficiency.94

-Sagging eye syndrome also shares some imaging characteristics with myopic strabismus fixus; however, myopic strabismus fixus results in more extreme displacement of the lateral rectus, nasal displacement of the superior rectus muscle, and superotemporal prolapse of the globe.
+Sagging eye syndrome also shares a few imaging characteristics with myopic strabismus fixus, but in a much milder form.
+Myopic strabismus fixus results in much more extreme displacement of the lateral rectus, nasal displacement of the superior rectus muscle, and a superotemporal prolapse of the globe not seen with sagging eye syndrome.